5 Small Towns In Tuscany That You Probably Never Heard Of (But you should!)

-Carolina Casini 04/01/2016
+Carolina Casini 10/01/2024

-The best part of life in Tuscany is discovering just how dynamic this central Italian region really is – it continues to amaze me, even after years of living here.
-Tuscany encompasses a beautiful and diverse natural landscape with numerous UNESCO World Heritage sights.
-Many travelers are only aware of the Renaissance cities of Siena and Florence, but my personal favorites are the smaller towns where time seems trapped in a bygone era.
 Imagine tiny cobble-stoned streets where a three-wheeled car can barely pass and curious older ladies are gossiping on stone benches while the tiniest aroma of roasted meats wafts through the entryways of small doorways.
-The simplicity of these villages are the reason that so many of us long to visit and make this area our home, if even for a short time.
-Here is a list of five towns that most have never heard of but definitely should be on your radar for 2016.
+The simplicity of these villages is the reason that so many of us long to visit and make this area our home, if even for a short time.
+Here is a list of five towns in Tuscany to visit that should be on your radar for your next trip to Tuscany.

-A tiny castle town in the Valdambra region, only 20 minutes northeast of Siena and an hour south from Florence, Montebenichi
+A tiny castle town in the Valdambra region, only 20 minutes northeast of Siena and an hour south from Florence, Montebenichi is a place where one can truly unwind in this hidden gem of a village thanks to its proximity to three fabulous villas that we offer for rent at TuscanDream.

-is a place where one can truly unwind in this hidden gem of a village thanks to its proximity to three fabulous villas that we offer for rent, the charming 11 bedroom Villa Felciai, and the lovely air conditioned 8 bedroom Villa Fabbri – as well as the gorgeous, five bedroom air conditioned Molino del Chianti.
+We have the charming 11 bedroom Villa Felciai, the lovely air conditioned 8 bedroom Villa Fabbri, and the gorgeous, five bedroom air conditioned Molino del Chianti.
 The two closest towns are Ambra and Bucine (which has a train station).
-It is also possible to stay at the stunning ancient 12th century ‘Castelletto di Montebenichi’ where owners Marco and Arnoldo have a personal art collection, well-worth a visit.
-For nibbles, we suggest Osteria l’Orciaia for lovely Tuscan fare like ribollita and thick pici pasta.
-Easy day-trips include Montalcino, Urbino, Greve, Gaiole or visit one of the many nearby premium wineries and vineyards.
+It is also possible to stay at the stunning ancient 12th century ‘Castelletto di Montebenichi‘ where owners Marco and Arnoldo have a personal art collection.
+This location in Tuscany is well-worth a visit.

 2. Trequanda